 A commitment to lifelong learning requires a change in lifestyle and values.
 Instead of going out for a beer with your coworkers at the end of the shift, you might have to go to the library.
 Education has to become a major part of your life, almost on a par with work and family.
 While the sacrifice can be great, the rewards are much greater.
 Taking advantage of educational opportunities will likely lead to a higher income, greater employment security and higher levels of job satisfaction.
 But the lifelong learner is also more active, better rounded and, there is growing evidence, a healthier individual.Morton Bahr,From the Telegraph to the Internet, 1998

-Morton Bahr is recognized as one of the world's most influential union leaders.
-He is the labor movement's leading expert on technology and information-based industries.
+The late Morton Bahr ’83, ’95 was recognized as one of the world's most influential union leaders.
+He was the labor movement's leading expert on technology and information-based industries.

-Mr. Bahr is especially noted for groundbreaking leadership on worker education issues.
-A vice president of the AFL-CIO, he chairs the federation's Worker Education Committee.
+Mr. Bahr was especially noted for groundbreaking leadership on worker education issues.
+While vice president of the AFL-CIO, he chaired the federation's Worker Education Committee.
 In 1996-98, he chaired the Commission for a Nation of Lifelong Learners, which completed a far-reaching, two-year study of adult learning.
 In 1999, President Bill Clinton appointed him to the 21st Century Workforce Commission, which released a landmark study on preparing U.S. workers for jobs in the information-technology industries.

 A model of lifelong learning in his professional and personal life, Morton Bahr graduated from The Harry Van Arsdale Jr. Center for Labor Studies of Empire State College in 1983.